aoeftiger/TUDa-NMAP-2023/README.md

 This repository provides the jupyter notebook resources for each lecture.

+The [wrap-up slides](https://raw.githubusercontent.com/aoeftiger/TUDa-NMAP-2023/main/wrapup.pdf) contain an overview of the course as provided at the end of the lecture series.

 ---

 The rendered HTML slides of the notebooks are found here: